bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

             * The meaning is, either f or g
     A move is one of:
         * nil
-            * The meaning is: no move, or the move which consists of doing nothing, leaving the board exactly as it was
+            * The meaning is: the empty move, i.e. the move which consists of doing nothing, leaving the board exactly as it was
         * f -> g (where f and g are board fragment patterns)
         * %p: M (where p is a chess piece and M is a move)
             * The meaning is: choose a specific piece on the board.
               It is now the POI (piece of interest).
-              Now move like M.
+              Now do M.
         * MN (where M and N are moves)
+            * The meaning is, do M and then do N.
             * Note that nil M = M = M nil, that is, "doing nothing and then doing M" is the same as simply doing M, and so is "doing M and then doing nothing".
-            * We would like for (f -> g)(h -> i) to be equivalent to (f -> i) in some situations when the pattern h matches the board fragment g.
-              I'm not fully clear on the specifics of this yet, so let's look at it separately... see Appendix A!
         * M | N (where M and N are moves)
             * The meaning is "do either M or N"
             * Note: I belieeeeve that f -> (g | h) is probably equivalent